 To support communication with families, educators at PCH use an app called Himama.
 This app enables the team to make profiles for each child, allowing educators to share children's learning, skill development, strengths and needs with families.
 Families can be updated through email, and notifications via the HiMama website and mobile app.

 PCH also provides program enrichments on a weekly basis.
-Our current program enrichments include interactive storytelling with Cheryl the Storyteller and music education with Ashley.
+Program enrichments include interactive storytelling with Cheryl the Storyteller and music education with Ashley Braga.

 Cheryl Thornton is an experienced storyteller, educator and entrepreneur.
 Her unique interactive storytelling presentations have been featured in hundreds of Ontario schools for over 20 years.
 She is co-developer of Storyvalues Interactive, the popular online resource used by over 1,000,000 educators, students and families in Canada, USA and Australia.
 In 2016 Cheryl co-founded KapowKidz, developing original story and song based content for use in China.

 Cheryl’s professional experiences have demonstrated how classic myths and fables resonate deeply with children and adults alike, sparking the imagination, igniting the intellect and conveying important information about the positive values we all have in common.

 Ashley Braga offers unique workshops for toddlers to senior kindergarten children with the influences of ORFF, Dalcroze and Kodaly.
 Each music lesson is organized by age and includes singing/movement games, storytelling, instrument exploration and a listening component.
 For the school age children Ashley fosters the exploration of sounds and allows children the freedom to create their own music with their voice, body and carefully chosen instruments.
 Children will learn basic music concepts such as duration, tempo, meter, timbre and dynamics all in a fun and playful manner.